Ostafrikasaurus: Description

-In 2016, Spanish palaeontologists Molina-Pérez and Larramendi estimated Ostafrikasaurus at about 8.4 m long, 2.1 m tall at the hips and weighing 1.15 t.
-However, without more complete material, such as a skull or body fossil, the body size and weight of fragmentary spinosaur taxa, especially those known only from teeth, can not be reliably calculated.
-Thus estimates are only tentative.
+The body size of Ostafrikasaurus cannot be reliably calculated to due the highly incomplete nature of current material.

 The holotype tooth is thick, somewhat flattened sideways, and 46 mm in length from top to bottom.
 Its tip has been rounded by erosion and the base is not fully preserved.
 The tooth crown has well-defined carinae (cutting edges), with the front carina being curved and the back carina almost straight.
 There is only mild side-to-side curvature.
 Both carinae are serrated, with rounded denticles perpendicular to the edge of the tooth.
 The serrations have no inderdenticle sulci, or grooves, in between them.
 They line the front carina from the base to its tip, and probably also did on the back carina, whose base has been largely eroded.
 Towards the tip of the tooth, these serrations are very worn down (especially on the front carina).
 On the front carina, there are two denticles per mm (0.04 in) near the tip of the tooth, and three to four per mm (0.04 in) as the denticles shrink towards the base of the crown.
 There are two denticles per mm (0.04 in) all along the back carina.
 The serrations are notably larger than in all other known spinosaurids.

 The enamel (outermost layer) of the tooth bears a series of ridges on its surface – 10 on the lingual side, and four fainter, less extensive ones on the labial side.
 The gaps between ridges are 1 mm wide at most.
 None of the ridges on either side reach the tip of the crown.
 There is a 3 mm wide region at the front of the tooth on both sides that lacks ridges; a similar area on the rear of the tooth side diminishes in width, from 8 to 4 mm as it approaches the tip of the crown.
 On both sides of the tooth, between the ridges and ridge-less parts of the teeth, the enamel surface is finely wrinkled.